 - Chopped fresh parsley, for garnishing

-- In a pot or large skillet with a tight-fitting lid, heat the oil and 1 tablespoon of the butter over medium heat.
+- In a large pan or pot with a tight-fitting lid, heat the oil over medium heat.
 Add the chicken and season it liberally with salt and pepper.

 - Cook the chicken for about 5 minutes, or until cooked through.
 Transfer the chicken to a plate and set it aside.

-- To the same skillet, melt the remaining butter.
+- In the same pan, melt the butter.
 Add the onion and celery and cook for 3-4 minutes until softened.

 - Add the garlic, thyme, rosemary, and crushed red pepper flakes.
 Cook for another minute until fragrant.

-- Add the broccoli and return the chicken to the skillet.
-Cover and cook for another 5 minutes, or until the quinoa has absorbed all of the liquid.
+- Reduce heat to low.
+Then, add the broccoli and cover.
+Cook for about 20 minutes, or until the quinoa has absorbed all of the liquid.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.